mainmatter/100-exercises-to-learn-rust/book/src/02_basic_calculator/04_panics.md

 }
 ```

-There are other mechanism to work with recoverable errors in Rust, which [we'll cover later](../05_ticket_v2/06_fallibility).
+There are other mechanisms to work with recoverable errors in Rust, which [we'll cover later](../05_ticket_v2/06_fallibility).
 For the time being we'll stick with panics as a brutal but simple stopgap solution.

 ## References